Sseidel248/Library-Managment-System-Console/README.md

 # Library Managment System Console
 A Library Management System on Windows Console.
 Inheritance, design patterns and OOP should be trained.
+I used the Null Object Design Pattern to avoid null pointers.

 ## Function to be implemented
 1. Basic structure